danilosenagr/oscillation-adaptability/README.md

 - **Criticality in Complex Systems**: Self-organized criticality and phase transitions
 - **Robustness-Efficiency Tradeoffs**: System design principles for resilience

-## Citation
+## How to Cite

-If you use this code or the theoretical framework in your research, please cite:
+If you use this code or the theoretical framework in your research, please cite our work.
+We provide citation formats for different contexts:

+### Primary Journal Article

 ```bibtex
 @article{barclay2025necessary,